 The Foreign Housing Exclusion

-Let’s not forget another way to reduce your US Tax Bill is by using The Foreign Housing Exclusion.
-It’s a fairly simple way to account for expenses associated with your foreign housing, such as:
+Let’s not forget another way to reduce your US Tax Bill: The Foreign Housing Exclusion.
+It’s a reasonably simple way to account for expenses associated with your foreign housing, such as:

 - Household Repairs